timruffles/js-class/slides/src/promises.md

 - promises = values for async
 - don't just use as callbacks
-- think about transformers for the values
+- think chains of transformations
-- chain promises flows together

 ## Let's try